 For the roughly 17 million American adults who suffer from depression on an annual basis, it’s no longer necessary to wait in debilitating agony for that next therapy appointment.
 Thanks to the proliferation and continuous advancement of depression apps, a wide variety of therapeutic strategies, activities and techniques, ranging from Cognitive Behavior Therapy (CBT) to mindful breathing exercises, are now at our fingertips.
 Here, we’ve done our best to spotlight three of the best, as featured on the Anxiety and Depression Association of America’s (ADAA) website.

-Before we take a closer look at these three state-transforming depression apps, however, it’s important to point out that although they may prove helpful in combating melancholy and despair, they shouldn’t be thought of as stand-alone options for treatment.
+Before we take a closer look at these three state-transforming depression apps, it’s important to point out the following.
+Although they may prove helpful in combating anxiety and depression, especially if alongside another treatment like depression medication or CBD oil, they shouldn’t be thought of as stand-alone options for treatment as they don’t always work for everyone.
+It is important to recognize signs of severe depression such as thoughts of self-harm.
+Seeking support as well as professional help is highly recommended.
+Clinics like the Honey Lake Clinic should be consulted when trying to combat severe depression.
+Plus, speaking to a physical person reminds you that you are not alone in this process and that there are people to help.
 If you or a loved one is experiencing any sort of depressive symptoms, whether light or severe, consulting with a medical professional is highly recommended.

 MoodKit – Mood Improvement Tools: